BlogResearch

 versus 1.8% for FAQ schema.
 Source: AccuraCast, 9,000 citations, Sep 2025.

-The finding: 81% of cited pages included some form of schema markup.
-But the distribution across schema types was not what most SEO advice would predict.
+81% of cited pages included some form of schema markup, but the distribution across schema types was not what most SEO advice would predict.

-FAQ schema is one of the most widely recommended structured data types.
-The logic makes intuitive sense: if your content answers questions, mark it up as questions and answers so machines can read it easily.
-AI systems are question-answering machines.
-The recommendation feels obvious.
+The recommendation is intuitive: if your content answers questions, mark it up as questions and answers so machines can read it.
+AI systems are question-answering machines, so FAQ schema feels like an obvious fit.

 58.9% of all AI-cited pages in the AccuraCast dataset include Person schema.
 For ChatGPT specifically, that number rises to 70.4%.

-This correlates with a separate finding from Presence AI, which tracked 1,200 pages and 3,600 queries across four AI platforms over 90 days.
+Person schema's dominance correlates with a separate finding from Presence AI, which tracked 1,200 pages and 3,600 queries across four AI platforms over 90 days.
 Pages with expert authors and documented credentials achieved a 72% AI citation rate.
 Pages with no author attribution achieved 25%.
-That is a 2.4x difference driven entirely by author attribution.
+That is a 2.9x difference driven entirely by author attribution.

 Person schema is not causing the citation.
 It is reflecting the underlying fact that AI systems favor content produced by identifiable, credentialed humans.
-The schema makes that fact machine-readable and consistent across platforms.
+The schema makes that entity authority signal machine-readable and consistent across platforms.

 Schema typeShare of AI-cited pagesChatGPT share